-Bartlesville Radio » News » Suspect Arrested for Making Online Threat Towards BHS
+Bartlesville Radio » News » Police Arrest Man for Making Online Threat Towards BHS

 Local News

-Suspect Arrested for Making Online Threat Towards BHS
+Police Arrest Man for Making Online Threat Towards BHS

 A suspect has been arrested for making a threat on social media that was directed towards Bartlesville High School on Thursday.